davidson-engineering/parameter/README.md

 - Operators such as add, multiply, divide and exponent are supported:
     - Between Parameter objects, and other types of objects that also support these methods.
     - Also on units, such as rad/s, kg/m^2
+- See [parameter.conversion.py](src/parameter/conversion.py) for a full list of all possible conversions.
+Custom conversions are easily added.
 ## Simple Example Usage
 Some mixed units
 ```python